Chattanooga-Digital-Dev/hubzilla/README.md

 ## Production Warning

 This setup is for local development only.
-For production deployment, see [docs/PRODUCTION.md](docs/PRODUCTION.md).
+For production deployment suggestions, see [docs/PRODUCTION.md](docs/PRODUCTION.md).

 ## Contributing